jaerith/ONIX-Data/README.md

 Unfortunately, since validation of ONIX files has proven problematic on the .NET platform, there is an <a target="_blank" href="https://github.com/jaerith/ONIX-Validator">accompanying Java project</a> that can serve to validate those files instead.

+NOTE: The Framework project is now considered to be deprecated.
+All future development will only occur in the Standard project.

 # Requirements
 * Visual Studio 2012 (at least)
 * An unconditional love for a XML tag collection that attempts to cover the ontology of the known universe.